Do you consume more than you create? I’m pretty sure you do.

 The problem of course is relying on Internet too much.
 Everything is similar.
 The algorithms will feed you more of the same always.

 I recently finished reading Felix Scheinberger’s book Urban Watercolor Sketching and this paragraph stood out:

 When you Google pictures, all you find is what already exists, what someone else saw before you and put online.

 Essentially, the Internet is a library where the books borrowed most often are found right at the entrance.
 This causes us to borrow these books more and more”

 So what do do?

-Watch art documentaries.
+- Watch art documentaries.
 These are a wealth of information, usually historical, usually far removed from current pop and internet culture.
 Something will emerge.
 And watch them with your sketchbook in hand.
 Then go research the artists, find books on their process or maybe their sketchbooks in book form.